Denver Barbarians RFC: Denver Barbarian Eagles

-With the growth of the sport in the ensuing decades, the Barbarians played a larger role in the game on and off the field.
-The club has supplied 7s and 15s players to all levels of select side play including PRO Rugby, Major League Rugby (MLR), and the US National Side, the Eagles.
-Barbarians have fielded over 40 national side players, 28 of whom were players of the club prior to becoming Eagles.
+With the sport's growth in the ensuing decades, the Barbarians played a larger role in the game, both on and off the field.
+The club has supplied 7s and 15s players to all levels of select side play, including PRO Rugby, Major League Rugby (MLR), and the US National Side, the Eagles.
+Barbarians have fielded over 40 national side players, 28 of whom were club players prior to becoming Eagles.